lavishay-technion/ansible_shallow/03_playbooks/README.md

 - YAML consists of key/value pair collections also known as `dictionaries`
     - Keys need to be unique
     - Values can be the same
-    - Keys and values are seperated with colon (:)
+    - Keys and values are separated with colon (:)
         - Everything after colon is treated as _string_
         - In some cases, solely numbers are treated as _integers_
             - Unless they are between single or double quotes -> then they are _strings_